Table of Contents

 Chronic heat exposure is also a risk factor.

 Scars and underlying diseases

-- Exception is vaccination scars found to be associated more with BCC than SCC
+- Vaccination scars are more associated with BCC than SCC

 - Variety of heritable diseases predispose to SCC